JoshuaKing/refactor-code-exam-backend/notes.md

     - Add cache/DB for multiple servers to utilise - eg. DynamoDB/+DAX or perhaps elasticache for small data
       - If large (400kb+ for ddb, cache RAM cost for elasticache), could use S3 links instead of direct content results
       - If cannot alter frontend/api contract, connected EFS volumes or S3 download (w/multipart DL, same region, and Transfer Acceleration on bucket+Client endpoints)
-- Smaller Code Issues?
-  - REST endpoint for state warnings
-  - Memory leak with not closing FTP connections
-  - NestJS + standardisation efforts (eg. REST, and )
-  - Replace Logger (particularly to handle microservice/large scale deployments/concurrency)
-  - Enums (and fixing switch statements) and mixed-case state values
-  - Logger multiple .write() without draining
 - Add CICD
   - Vuln. scanning (Fix 2 Crit.
 Vulns)
   - Automated incremental upgrades
   - Test coverage + Code Smells (eg. unused code, duplicate code, using deprecated fns)
   - Containerise for deployment (eg. Fargate, Lambda, or ECS/EKS)
-- Production not running `npm install`, no node version, using ts-node instead of compiling, (npm dev using npx in nodemon), (and logging in prod wouldn't work?)
+- Production not running `npm install`, no node version, using ts-node instead of compiling, (npm dev using npx in nodemon), (and logging in prod wouldn't work well)
   - Why
     - Packages arent installed for prod
     - Slower, especially at boot or new request/file - could be significant if starting many servers